wwwaylon/wwwaylon.github.io/_posts/2017-04-26-missing-data.md

 <a href="https://www.google.com/">
 <img align="left" width="300" height="300" src="/assets/img/mechanisms.png" alt="missingness"> </a>
-<span style="color:black;">The first mechanism is called Missing Completely at Random (MCAR).
+The first mechanism is called Missing Completely at Random (MCAR).
 This means that the data are missing due to a random process.
 All missing data procedures assume at least this level of missing data.
 So, if you do traditional techniques like: pairwise deletion, listwise deletion, and so on – which are often the software defaults - you assume that the data were MCAR.
 This is not a great assumption.

 Now where modern missing data handling tools come in handy is when the data are missing at random (MAR).
 This means the data are missing for a reason and we have a variable that  is assoicated with the missing data.

 > Suppose that data are missing because of low socioeconomic status (SES) and I happened to measure SES in my dataset.
 If so I can do a good job of recovering the missing information.
 The reason this works is because I know what a low SES person would look like on the missing scores because I had some that stayed in and I also know what the relationships are among all the other variables.

 The third mechanism is the Missing Not At Random (MNAR).
 What this one means is that there is a reason for the missing data and unfortunately we don’t have a measure of it.
 This is the drawback of any missing data.
 If there is a reason and we don’t have a measure of it – then our ability to recover that information is severely limited.
-That’s why this is referred to as *non-ignorable* missing data.</span>
+That’s why this is referred to as *non-ignorable* missing data.
 <br clear="left"/>

-QQQQ
+Consider simulated data to illustrate these missing data mechanisms.

+Assume that these three variables are measured on a continuous scale.